segunemma2003/nodo-api-backend-payment/USER_STORY.md

 ## User Story 1: Main Customer Registration & Approval

 ### As a Customer
-I want to register for a NodoPay account so that I can access credit financing services.
+I want to register for a FSCredit account so that I can access credit financing services.

 **Acceptance Criteria:**
 - Customer can register with business_name, email, username, password